About Dr. Marshall Teitelbaum

 He began practicing in South Florida in 1995 with Florida Psychiatric Associates and opened his own private practice in 1998.
 Since then, he has built a reputation for being thorough, prepared, and deeply attentive.
 He reviews every patient's records before their appointment.
 When you sit down with him, he already knows your history.
 The focus is on what matters most: how you're doing right now and what comes next.

 Beyond his private practice, Dr. T has invested years in community-based care.
-He spent 18 years providing psychiatric services at Helping People Succeed, 10 years at Hibiscus Children's Shelter, and 5 years at DATA, an adolescent substance abuse treatment center.
-He also served for many years at Sandy Pines Child Psychiatric Hospital, where he held roles as medical staff director and director of peer reviews.
+He spent 18 years providing psychiatric services at Helping People Succeed and 10 years at Hibiscus Children's Shelter.
+He served at Sandy Pines Child Psychiatric Hospital as medical staff director and director of peer reviews.
 That depth of experience with vulnerable children and families informs how he practices today.

 How Dr. T Works